logo

 FAQ

-Q1: What is the difference between the A06B-0143-B175 and A06B-0143-B075?
+Q1: What is the difference between A06B-0143-B175 and A06B-0143-B075?

-For vertical or inclined axes where gravity acts on the load when the servo is off, the B175 is required — the B075 provides no mechanical holding at rest.
-For horizontal axes with no gravitational loading, the B075 is correct and the machine wiring does not need a 90V brake supply to that axis.
+Identical motors except the brake: B175 has a 90V DC spring-applied brake; B075 has no brake.
+For vertical or inclined axes where gravity acts on the load when the servo is off, B175 is required.
+For horizontal axes with no gravitational loading, B075 is correct and the machine wiring does not need a 90V brake supply circuit.

 Q4: Is the A06B-0143-B175 compatible with Alpha i amplifiers?

-If the drive system is being updated to Alpha i amplifiers, the motors must simultaneously be replaced with Alpha i compatible variants.
+No. The original Alpha series and Alpha i series use different motor interface protocols, encoder feedback circuits, and current control algorithms.
+Connecting an original Alpha motor to an Alpha i amplifier produces servo alarm conditions.
+If the drive system is being upgraded to Alpha i amplifiers, the motors must simultaneously be replaced with Alpha i compatible variants.

-Q5: What are the priority checks when evaluating a used A06B-0143-B175?
+Q5: What are the priority checks on a used A06B-0143-B175?

-The brake is the first check: apply 90V DC and confirm the shaft rotates freely without drag; remove 90V and confirm the shaft locks immediately and holds firmly under manual torque.
-Any drag at 90V or any slip when de-energised means brake service is needed before installation.
+First check the brake: apply 90V DC and confirm the shaft rotates freely with no drag; remove 90V and confirm the shaft locks immediately and holds firmly under manual torque.
+Any drag at 90V or slip when de-energised means brake service is needed.
+Rotate the shaft by hand for bearing smoothness.
+Inspect the keyway for fretting.
+Check the red-cap encoder connector for pin integrity.
+Measure three-phase winding resistance and insulation resistance to earth with a megger.

 Contact Us at Any Time